-The HA must use may average income when the family's income from the preceding eannot be anticipated using verified sources for a full-12-month period.s.
+The HA may average income when the income cannot be anticipated using verified sources for a full 12 months.
 [Refer to 24 CFR 5.609 (d) Annualization of income.
-If it is not feasible to anticipate a level of income over a 12 month period (e.g., seasonal or cyclic income), or the HA believes that past income is the best available indicator of expected future income, the HA may annualize the income anticipated for a shorter period, subject to a redetermination at the end of the shorter period.]
+If it is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income), or the HA believes that past income is the best available indicator of expected future income, the HA may annualize the income anticipated for a shorter period, subject to a redetermination at the end of the shorter period.]